JasonVBN/hourstracker/README.md

 - DONE! ability to kick admins
 - show URL along with QR (trivial)
 - document submission (not as trivial)
-- send email upon reject or kick
+- DONE! send email updates abt admin status
 - profile with bio (just for fun)
 - "allow multiple submissions" choice for events